khrona/awesomium-wiki/general-use/working-with-offscreen-web-views.md

 Next, you should register your SurfaceFactory with `WebCore::set_surface_factory`.

+Now, all WebViews should use your SurfaceFactory to create Surfaces, you should cast `WebView::surface()` to your Surface's type to interact with it.

 ### Passing mouse input
 To interact with the WebView, you'll need to pass it mouse events.
 Here are some quick examples: